garrandall/popular-music-data/tracks/hold-each-other-a-great-big-world-futuristic.md

 He came along and showed me how to let go
 I can't remember where I'm from
 All I know is who I've become
-That our love has just begun like ohhh
+That our love has just begun like oh

 Something happens when I hold him